Turki al-Binali: US and UN sanctions

 He was subject to sanctions by both the United States Department of the Treasury and the United Nations Security Council.

 Death

 On 20 June 2017, the US-led coalition released a statement, stating that Turki al-Binali had been killed in an airstrike on 31 May in Mayadin, Syria.

 Family

 His cousin Mohammed Isa al-Binali, a lieutenant who defected from the Bahrain Defence Force, appeared in an Islamic State video.
-Mohamed Isa al-Binali has been described as a former Interior Ministry officer.
-He worked in Jaw Prison.
+He worked in Jaw Prison, he has been described as a former Interior Ministry officer, and died in late 2016 under an airstrike.
 Another cousin Ali Yousif al-Binali died fighting for IS in Syria in May 2016.
 The previous men may be his brothers, rather than cousins.
 His father, Mubarak, and a third full brother, ‘Abdallah, are also believed to be supporters of the Islamic State.
 He is also believed to have at least one son, born in March 2015.